Automattic/jetpack/to-test.md

 [ustreamsocial]

 ### Related Posts in the Customizer
 You can now preview the Related Posts settings in the Customizer before you save.
 In Jetpack admin screen, go to Settings > Engagement and activate Related Posts if it's not already active.

 Expand its settings and click on the link: you should be taken to the Customizer, that should load your latest published post.

 If you launch the Customizer from Appearance > Customize, the Related Posts panel should only show a message prompting you to go to a single post view.
 Once you're in a single post, the controls for Related Posts should be displayed.

 This implementation leverages Customizer's Selective Refresh, so if you're using a theme like TwentySixteen that takes advantage of it, you should see only the Related Posts portion refreshing, not the entire page.

+### Final Notes
-During your tests, we'd encourage you to keep your browser console open, and check for any errors in the console and the network tabs.
+During your tests, we encourage you to open your browser's Development Tools and keep the Console open, checking for any errors in the Console and the Network tabs.

+To open the Console in Chrome or Firefox, you can press CMD+Alt+i in macOS or F12 in Windows.

 **Thank you for all your help!**